 3.)
 They Invest in You as You Invest in Them

-In order to gain a higher return on the investment you make when you hire in-house staff and virtual assistants, treat them as if they will stay with you forever.
-Invest in yo
+In order to gain a higher return on the investment, you make when you hire in-house staff and virtual assistants, treat them as if they will stay with you forever.

 4.)
 In-House Staff and Virtual Assistants Together Create a Leaner Workforce

 We often find that business owners will hire a virtual assistant for the interim, and then decide to leave their virtual assistant for an in-house employee.
-Although this strategy has good intention, it may not be the best for maximizing a lean workforce and business growth.
-Here’s why.
+Although this strategy has good intentions, it may not be the best for maximizing a lean workforce and business growth.
+Here’s why:

 When you hire an in-house employee to replace your virtual assistant, you are only replacing the source in which the business output is achieved.
 What this means, is that by replacing one person with another person, the same amount of work will be done.
 This doesn’t contribute to business growth.